Already familiar with this topic? Test your understanding here.

 CCPS – Center for Chemical Process Safety

-Authoritative guidance on process safety, risk analysis, hazard identification and PSM best practices.
+Authoritative guidance on process safety, hazard identification, risk analysis, and relief system engineering practices.

 UK HSE – Process Safety Guidance

-Technical guidance on process safety management, risk reduction, and regulatory compliance.
+Technical guidance on process safety management, risk reduction, and good engineering practice in industrial plants.

 FAQ